felicianotech/cicd-101-workshop/tutorial/cicd_101_guide.md

 ![Docker Hub Build](images/docker_hub.png)

-## Continuos Delivery/Deployment
+## Continuous Delivery/Deployment

 Using the automation offered by CircleCI this project pushed the Docker image to the user's Docker Hub.
 The final requirement for this pipeline is to push a stable version of the application to Docker Hub which constitutes Continuous Deployment.
-If there would've been a manual action or user intervention required in this pipeline then it would be considered Continuos **Delivery** which is appropriate in situations where a review or an approval is required prior to actually deploying applications.
+If there would've been a manual action or user intervention required in this pipeline then it would be considered Continuous **Delivery** which is appropriate in situations where a review or an approval is required prior to actually deploying applications.

 ## Summary

 In review this tutorial guides you in implementing a CI/CD pipeline into a codebase.
 Though this example is built using python technologies the general build, test and deployment concepts can easily be implemented in whatever language or framework you desire.
 The examples in this tutorial are simple but you can expand on them and tailor them to your pipelines.
 CircleCI has great [documentation](https://circleci.com/docs/2.0/) so don't hesitate to research the docs site and if you really get stuck you can also reach out to the CircleCI community via the [https://discuss.circleci.com/](https://discuss.circleci.com/) community/forum site.